pokemon-daje/pokemon-daje/documentation/Documentation.md

 system, making it easy to deploy and run applications consistently across different environments, such as development, testing, and production.

-For all these reasons, we have decided to run the MySQL database in a Docker container
+For all these reasons, we have decided to run the MySQL database in a Docker container.

 ### _Mysql database_:
 After carefully reading the requirements and having reasoned together, this type of database was chosen because:
-- Open-source relational database (RDBMS),
+- open-source relational database (RDBMS),
 - fast and lightweight for light workload applications where high performance on simple queries is critical.
 - easy to use,
 - displaying the structure of the database itself and the data stored in it,